 If the reason for conducting business in Norway is to cooperate with other enterprises a partnership may be the option.

 There are various forms of partnership structures available in Norway.
 To be formerly registered the partnership must be incorporated as an ANS (Ansvarlig Selskap), a DA (Selskap med delt ansvar) or a KS (Kommandittselskap).
-The major differences between the three types of entities is how potential liability is distributed to the partners.
+The major difference between the three types of entities is the way potential liability is distributed to the partners.

 - In the ANS (General Partnership) all partners are jointly and severally liable for the partnership’s liabilities;

 - In the DA (Pro Rata Partnership) each partner has unlimited responsibility for a specific percentage of the total liability of the partnership;

 - In the KS (Limited Partnership) one or more partners (general partner) have joint and severally responsibility for the partnership’s liability, whereas the limited partners are liable only up to a specific amount of their investment.
 The general partner must hold at least 10% of the KS and may be a limited liability company (AS).

 Non-registered joint ventures (JV) are rather uncommon in Norway.
 Single JV projects may be based on agreements of cooperation rather than forming a registered partnership.
 However, some public customers may no longer accept such JVs and the participants in a JV will therefore prefer to participate via an AS, or any of the above-mentioned forms of partnerships.

 Sole proprietorship (ENK)

 An individual engaged in business activities may elect to do this directly and not via a company.
 In such case the individual must register the sole proprietorship (“Enkeltpersonforetak” or “ENK”).

-The ENK has unlimited liability for the debts of his or her business.
+The owner of the ENK has unlimited liability for the debts and liabilities of the business.

-The ENK must keep books of accounts and the tax rates deviates from the corporate tax rates as they are linked to the tax rates of employees.
+The ENK must keep books of accounts.
+The tax rates of the ENK deviate from the corporate tax rates as they are linked to the tax rates of employees.